 For 4 consecutive Wednesdays (start time 6.45pm) there will be coaching for adult beginners on the 4 outside courts.

 The aim of the coaching is to give adults a chance who have never played tennis before or want to come back to tennis after an interval of not playing.
 If you know of anyone in this category and may be interested please pass on the information.
 We have spare rackets at the club.

 Equipment – Choosing a Racquet

 Head size is the first thing to consider while choosing your best tennis racquet.
 A larger surface also offers a larger area for hitting the tennis ball (sweetspot).
 The power of a shot increases as the surface is larger if other characteristics of the racket are identical.
-Tennis rackets range in the size between 516 cm2 and 870 cm2 (extreme values), but the most used are between 600cm2 and 700cm2.
+The most common racquets are between 90sq” and 110sq”.
 These sizes offer an optimal blend of power and control for most players.

 Midsize: 516-606cm2 (80-94 Sq.in) – A small area of the impact for more advanced players, who are seeking for enhanced control.
 Midsize rackets provide more control to advanced players.